Mathématique: Chapter 36

 Young jumped.
 “God damn, Jackson,” he growled.

-“Thanks,” Young murmured, as he accepted the cup.
+“Thanks.”
+Young accepted the cup.

-“Apparently he’s hearing classical music in an Ancient key signature,” Young said, “and, according to Neurology, he’s got an EEG that looks like he’s in the middle of a seizure.
+Young frowned at the pair of them.
+“According to Neurology, he’s got an EEG that looks like he’s in the middle of a seizure.”

-“The ‘problem’ meaning—“ Young said.
+“The ‘problem’ meaning—” Young trailed off.

 “Who’s on the team?”
 Young asked.